pgorman/dangerjaunt/minirules.md

 Each day, magic-users wrestle incantations from the pages of spell books into their brains.
 A cast spell escapes the magic-user's mind completely, unable to be cast again without further sleep and study.

+## Thieves ##

+Thief skills

+- N in 6
+- Start at 1 in 6
+- Maximum of 5 in 6
+- Start with two pips to assign at first level
+- Get one additional pip to assign per level

+- Stealth (hide in shadows, move silently)
+- Acrobatics (climbing, backflips, tightrope walking)
+- Tinkering (open locks, pick pockets, arm or disarm tiny traps or alarms, safecracking)
+- Assassination (poisons, backstabbing, martial arts)
+- Chicanery (disguise, fast-talking, forgery, intimidation, ventriloquism, coin clipping)

+## Elves ##

+Elves choose each morning whether to act as magic-users or fighters.
+When acting as a magic-user, an elf wears no armor.
+When acting as a fighter, an elf casts no spells.

+Elf characters maintain one experience total for their magic-user levels and another for their fighter levels.

+## Dwarfs ##

+Dwarfs can be either fighters or thieves.
+Dwarfs make saving throws with a +4 bonus due to their natural fortitude and magic resistance.
+Dwarfs know about stonework, gems, engineering, and metalwork;
+the referee would tell the player of a dwarf when a dungeon passage slopes subtly up or down, for example, even if humans or elves would be unaware of it.
+Dwarfs notice secret doors on 1--2 in 6 simply by passing near them.

+After attaining level 6, dwarfs suffer a 50% reduction in subsequent earned experience.

 ## Attack Bonus ##

 All characters start at first level with an attack bonus of +1, which they add to all their d20 attack rolls.